Corporate Governance

 Section 172 Statement & Stakeholder Map

-This Statement sets out how the Board of Directors (“the Board”) of Reed in Partnership Limited (“the Company”) have complied with the requirements of Section 172 of the Companies Act 2006 and how consideration of stakeholder interests has impacted the Board’s activities and decision making during the financial year ending 30 June 2022 (“FY22”).
+This Statement sets out how the Board of Directors (“the Board”, “we” or us”) of Reed in Partnership Limited (“Reed in Partnership” or “the Company”) complies with the requirements of Section 172 of the Companies Act 2006 and how consideration of stakeholder interests has impacted the Board’s activities and decision making during the financial period ending 30 June 2025 (“FY25”).

-Section 172 of the Companies Act 2006 states that Directors of a company must act in the way they consider, in good faith, would be most likely to promote the success of the company for the benefit of the members as a whole, and in doing so have regard (amongst other matters) to:
+Section 172 of the Companies Act 2006 states that Directors of a company must act in the way they consider, in good faith, would be most likely to promote the success of the company for the benefit of the members as a whole, and in doing so, have regard (amongst other matters) to:

-- The likely consequences of any decision in the long term,
+a) the likely consequences of any decision in the long term,

-Reed in Partnership Strategic Report 2022
+Reed in Partnership Strategic & Directors Report 2023/24

 Streamlined Energy Carbon Reporting (SECR)